nadunwee/Google-Drive/README.md

 function checks the command-line arguments and calls either the upload_file or upload_folder function depending on the argument provided.
 If there are any errors during the execution of the program, error messages are printed to the console to inform the user.

-Let me know if there are any further questions, comments, or concerns about this final.

-This is CS50P!